rainbowBPF2/monitor-agent/README.md

 2. Easy Start

-   a) git clone it.
+   1) git clone it.

-   b) config go-path include this project.
+   2) config go-path include this project.

-   c) Terminal environment, cd project directory, go build .
+   3) Terminal environment, cd project directory, go build .

-   d) Get target file agent or agent.exe and conf.
+   4) Get target file agent or agent.exe and conf.

-   e) Run it: ./agent or agent.exe
+   5) Run it: ./agent or agent.exe

 3. Project Note:
    1) Just support configuration by config file now(using conf/app.conf).

    2) If you want decrypt an encrypted shell.
 You need use the same encrypt salt key to encrypt it firstly.

    3) config file location: src/conf/app.conf, which is well described with related comment.